mendix/MxPushNotifications/README.md

 ### Step 8 - Set up access to APNs and GCM

 Set up access to APNs and GCM and configure them in your application.
+Note that starting with GCM is recommended because it is significantly less complicated than setting up APNs.

 See [Setting up Apple Push Notification Server](#setting-up-apple-push-notification-server) and [Setting up Google Cloud Messaging Server](#setting-up-google-cloud-messaging-server) for the details.

 ### Step 9 - Build the hybrid mobile application

 You will need to build the hybrid mobile application.
 Refer to the [Publishing a Mendix Hybrid Mobile App how-to] (https://world.mendix.com/display/howto6/Publishing+a+Mendix+Hybrid+Mobile+App+in+Mobile+App+Stores) to get the explanation on how to do this.
-Note that you should opt to download the app instead of directly publishing it.
+Note that you should opt to download the PhoneGap Build package instead of directly publishing it.
 This is necessary because we need to include a PhoneGap plugin which is used by this module in the hybrid mobile application.

 Once you have downloaded the hybrid mobile project file, extract it and include the required PhoneGap plugin by adding the following line to the `config.xml` file: